Designing a skilled soccer team for RoboCup: exploring skill-set-primitives through reinforcement learning: Introduction

 \section{Introduction}

 RoboCup is an international competition standing at the forefront of robotics research and innovation.
+It features four main leagues: \texttt{@Home} for domestic robot assistance, \texttt{Industrial} for logistics and warehousing systems, \texttt{Rescue} for disaster strategies and rescue operations, and \texttt{Soccer}, the largest league, focusing on competitive robotics.

+The primary objective of this project is to enable autonomous humanoid teams to win against human soccer champions by 2050 \cite{kitano1998robocup}.
+Achieving this goal requires addressing the disparities between human and robotic capabilities in decision-making, coordination, and skill execution.

-The subject of our work is the 3D Soccer Simulation League (3DSSL) --- a simulated soccer competition involving two teams of 11 autonomous humanoid robots.
-The rapid advancement of reinforcement learning (RL) techniques has paved the way for the creation of highly skilled robotic players, capable of efficiently controlling the ball while demonstrating tactical understanding to cooperate with teammates.
+Our focus lies on the 3D Soccer Simulation League (3DSSL) --- a simulated soccer competition involving two teams of autonomous humanoid robots.
+Established in 2004, the league adopted the NAO robot model in 2008.
+Initially, matches were played on a 12~m by 8~m field with teams of three robots \cite{boedecker2008simspark}.
+In 2012, the league expanded to its current dimensions of 30~m by 20~~m, allowing for full teams of 11 players.

+Some of the 3DSSL's main challenges and research efforts have been directed toward skill optimization, real-time decision-making, and cooperative multi-agent strategies \cite{gao2024survey}.
+Robots must execute fundamental tasks like locomotion and kicking while dynamically adapting to game scenarios involving role allocation and team coordination.
+Additionally, addressing these issues also requires overcoming challenges such as sensor noise, localization under uncertainty, and collision-free path planning.
+Some of these concerns are also applicable to real-world robotics, giving the research in this area broader implications beyond robotic soccer or RoboCup.

-One of the main challenges lies in creating a cohesive structure of skills that works in harmony at different levels of abstraction --- from motor control to strategy.
-This paper presents a novel approach to develop that structure using primitives that represent the commonalities of a skill set.
+This paper introduces a novel approach to develop a cohesive structure of skills that works in harmony at different levels of abstraction --- from motor control to strategy --- using primitives that represent the commonalities of a skill set.
 All the methods detailed in this paper have been validated through participation in several official competitions, serving as the central pillar of our team, FC Portugal.

 Figure \ref{fig:timeline} depicts a timeline of skills developed with skill-set-primitives.
 In 2020, we developed the Sprint-Kick \footnote{First Sprint-Kick demonstration in 2020 \url{https://youtu.be/Yy1yCM5hwZI}}, a behavior that sprinted toward the ball during kickoff, resulting in 22\% of our team's goals in the Portuguese Robotics Open (PRO) 2021.
 In RoboCup (RC) 2021 (virtual event), the kickoff was refined, accounting for 38\% of all our goals \footnote{Successful kickoffs in RoboCup 2021 \url{https://youtu.be/3MND8RVUPBQ}}.
-We secured 3rd and 4th place, respectively, having good individual skills but lacking cohesion.
+We secured 3rd and 6th place, respectively, having good individual skills but lacking cohesion.